• Recordings

 After Julia is a most unusual cultural event — a heartfelt artistic tribute to a significant Australian politician.

-(A)n incisive example of music as social commentary.
+An incisive example of music as social commentary.

-After Julia is a concert of eight contemporary works by Australian women composers responding to Julia Gillard’s tenure as Australian Prime Minster.
+After Julia is a concert of eight contemporary works by Australian women and non-binar composers responding to Julia Gillard’s tenure as Australian Prime Minster.
 Decibel Artistic Director, Cat Hope, was inspired to pursue the project after circumstances around Gillard’s prime ministership exposed gender discrimination within politics and wider Australian society, causing her to reflect on the new music sector.

 You can listen to ABC recordings of the premiere performance by clicking on the piece title below.
 Other tracks are available from the Brisbane recording, here.